Ricks-Lab/ups-utils/README.md

 # ups-utils
 A set of utilities to monitor and react to the status of a supported UPS

+# Getting Started
+For any of the utilities to function, the config.py files must be customized using config.py.template as a template.

+## ups-daemon
+With no options specified, the utility will give the current status of the UPS configured in the config.py file.
+With the *--daemon* option, *ups-daemon* will continuously check the status of the UPS.
+When it detects that the UPS is sourcing powering from the battery, it will check the amount of time it has been running on battery and run the specified suspend script when the specified threshold is exceeded.
+It will execute the specified resume script when it detects power has resumed.
+When the utility detects a Battery Low event from the UPS or that time remaining for battery or the battery charge is below specified thresholds, then the shutdown script will be executed.
+With the *--list* option, the utility will list all available SNMP commands for the configured UPS.
+The *--logfile filename* option is used to specify a logfile, but is not implemented at this time.

 ## Under Development
 The utility currently supports:
 * APC UPS with AP9630 NMC